The Ajana Project is located in Northampton, Western Australia, a proven and established mining province for zinc, lead, silver and graphite.

-This new and exciting project is situated within the graphite prospective historic mining centre of Ajana.
-The tenement (E66/89) is located 130kms north of Geraldton and on the North West Coastal Highway.
+The project is situated within the graphite prospective historic mining centre of Ajana.
+The tenements, E66/89 and E66/94, and E66/100 (under application) are located 130kms north of Geraldton and on the North West Coastal Highway.

 - Mary Springs (rock chip/Mullock samples)

 - Walcott (reprocessed historic EM targets)

 - Geraldine, and

 - Jumbo flake (>300 microns)